Dylan Cantrell: Los Angeles Chargers

-Cantrell was drafted by the Los Angeles Chargers as a wide receiver in the sixth round (191st overall) of the 2018 NFL Draft.
+Cantrell was selected by the Los Angeles Chargers as a wide receiver in the sixth round (191st overall) of the 2018 NFL draft.
 He was waived on September 1, 2018, and was signed to the practice squad the next day.
 He was promoted to the active roster on December 3, 2018.

 On July 28, 2019, Cantrell was waived/injured by the Chargers and placed on injured reserve the next day, where he remained for the entire season.
 At the start of the 2020 league year in March, Cantrell became a free agent when the Chargers elected not to tender him as an exclusive-rights free agent.

 Arizona Cardinals

 On June 1, 2020, Cantrell was signed by the Arizona Cardinals with the intentions of switching to tight end.
 On September 5, 2020, Cantrell was waived during final roster cuts, and re-signed to the practice squad a day later.
 He was released two days later.